Lakeside and Haverthwaite Railway

+History

 Furness Railway operation of the branch line

 The railway is a former branch line of the Furness Railway (FR) and was opened on 1 June 1869.
-The line was served by local passenger trains which started their journey at Ulverston on the FR's mainline from Carnforth to Barrow-in-Furness.
-The FR branch trains travelled east to the triangular junction at Plumpton and then turned north via Greenodd and on to stations at Haverthwaite, Newby Bridge halt and Lakeside.
+The line was served by local passenger trains which started their journey at Ulverston on the FR's main line from Carnforth to Barrow-in-Furness.

+The FR branch trains travelled east to the triangular junction at Plumpton, then turned north via Greenodd and on to stations at Haverthwaite, Newby Bridge halt and Lakeside.
 The FR's weekdays passenger service in July 1922 comprised eight trains in each direction.
 There were advertised train-to-boat connections that were established in 1869.
 During the summer season, excursion trains from Lancashire and elsewhere used the east-to-north side of Plumpton Junction to reach Lakeside, where their passengers joined the boat sailings on the lake.

-Closure of the branch and re-opening by L&HR
+Closure of the branch and reopening by L&HR

 British Railways closed the line to passengers on 6 September 1965, and to all traffic two years later.

-A group of enthusiasts chaired by Dr Peter Beet formed the Lakeside Railway Estates Company, with the idea of preserving both the line and the former LMS 10A locomotive shed at Carnforth, to provide a complete steam operating system.
-However, although backed by then transport minister Barbara Castle, the need to build a number of motorway bridges and re-routing of the A590 road from Haverthwaite via Greenodd to Plumpton Junction, meant that the complete vision was unsuccessful.
+A group of enthusiasts, chaired by Dr Peter Beet, formed the Lakeside Railway Estates Company; they had the idea of preserving both the line and the former LMS 10A locomotive shed at Carnforth, to provide a complete steam operating system.
+However, although backed by then transport minister Barbara Castle, the need to build a number of motorway bridges and rerouting of the A590 road from Haverthwaite via Greenodd to Plumpton Junction, meant that the complete vision was unsuccessful.
 Beet acquired 10A in partnership with Sir William McAlpine, 6th Baronet, which became the visitor attraction Steamtown from 1967.
 The venture folded as a public access visitor attraction in 1997, but the preserved site was taken over by businessman David Smith to become the base for his West Coast Railway Company.

-Resultantly, Austin Maher became chairman of the LREC, which then re-opened the truncated 3.5 mi L&HR as a heritage railway on 2 May 1973.
-Maher and fellow L&HR director Jim Morris each bought one LMS 2-6-4T Class 4MT, Nos.
-42073 (Maher) and 42085 (Morris), which eventually restored as L&HR Nos.
-3 and 4 became the lines core steam power units.
+As a result, Austin Maher became chairman of the LREC, which then reopened the truncated 3.5 mi L&HR as a heritage railway on 2 May 1973.
+Maher and fellow L&HR director Jim Morris each bought one LMS 2-6-4T Class 4MT, nos.
+42073 (Maher) and 42085 (Morris), which were restored eventually as L&HR nos.
+3 and 4, became the line's core steam power units.